$170 per group (up to 25 students)

-Students will learn zine-making techniques from an experienced facilitator and create their own take-home zine.
-This program also includes a guided tour of the Library's Self-made: zines and artist books exhibition.
+Students will learn zine-making techniques from an experienced educator and create their own take-home zine.

 - learn about the history and culture of self-publishing and independent publishing

-- visit the Self-made: zines and artist books exhibition, and discover a vast range of zines and artist books from the State Library's collection
+- visit the World of the book exhibition, and discover a vast range of significant historical publications, artist books and contemporary works from State Library Victoria's collection

 - learn book and zine-making techniques and create their own zine